vampy/Makefile/README.md

 ```

 ## List of commands and `define` (Section 6.8)
-"define" is actually just a list of commands.
+`define` is actually just a list of commands.
 It has nothing with being a function.
 Note here that it's a bit different than having a semi-colon between commands, because each is run
 in a seperate shell, as expected.